 National Parks of Taiwan

-In the order they were established, Taiwan’s eight national parks are: Kenting (or Kending as it’s sometimes written); Yushan (sometimes called Jade Mountain); Yangmingshan; Shei-Pa (alternatively spelled Xueba); Kinmen; Taroko; Dongsha (not yet open to the public); and Taijiang.
-All eight are charged with preserving the natural environment.
-Kinmen and Taijiang national parks have an additional secondary role of protecting sites of historical importance.
+In the order they were established, Taiwan’s nine national parks are: Kenting (or Kending as it’s sometimes written); Yushan (sometimes called Jade Mountain); Yangmingshan; Shei-Pa (alternatively spelled Xueba); Kinmen; Taroko (parts of which are closed long-term following the April 3, 2024 earthquake); Dongsha (not yet open to the public); Taijiang; and South Penghu Marine National Park, covering part of the Penghu archipelago.
+All nine are charged with preserving the natural environment, a mission that’s much easier in Taiwan’s highlands than in populated coastal areas.
+The Kinmen and Taijiang national parks have an additional secondary role of protecting sites of historical importance.
+In addition, there’s Shoushan National Natural Park.
+If you’re in Kaohsiung and you’d like to hike but don’t have much time, consider spending half a day enjoying Shoushan’s clearly-marked trails, bamboo groves, and banyan trees.